Lecturer in Spanish

 B.A., Wellesley College; M.Phil., Ph.D., University of Oxford

 Research interests include the relationship between spoken and written language, the structure of the mental lexicon, orthographic processing and the acquisition of literacy and skilled reading, and structures of writing systems.

 Professor of Korean

 B.A., M.A., Ph.D., Yonsei University; Ph.D., Ohio State University

-Focused on Korean language and culture, particularly corpus-based analysis of Korean and learner error corpus
+Director of Korean program; focused on Korean language and culture, particularly corpus-based linguistic analysis and learner corpus research

 Professor of Psychology and Cognitive and Linguistic Sciences

 B.S., Pennsylvania State University; M.S., Ph.D., University of Rochester

 My research focuses on economic decision-making from an evolutionary perspective.

 Margaret Clapp ’30 Distinguished Alumna Professor of Philosophy